This post is also available in: Nederlands

 8. Menton, the most colorful town on the French Riviera

-The last town on this list of best villages in the French Riviera is the colorful town of Menton, located right next to the border with Italy.
+The last town on this list of beautiful villages in the French Riviera is the colorful town of Menton, located right next to the Italian border.
 Because of its close proximity to Italy, Menton can sometimes even feel more Italian than French. but its shuttered houses and terracotta roofs are what Riviera dreams are made of.

 Take your time strolling through the old city cause make no mistake, Menton is pretty huge.
 Luckily the old time is on the smaller side which makes it the perfect day trip from Villefranche-sur-Mer.